 The allowances for doubtful accounts reflect our best estimates of probable losses inherent in the accounts receivable and contract assets' balances.
 We determine the allowances based on known troubled accounts, historical experience, and other currently available evidence.
-Uncollectible accounts receivables and contract assets are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
+Uncollectible accounts receivables are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
 Recoveries are recognized when they are received.
 Actual collection losses may differ from our estimates and could be material to our consolidated financial position, results of operations, and cash flows.

-Unhilled receivable
+Unbilled receivable

-Pursuant to ASC 606, the timing of revenue recognition may differ from the timing of invoicing to our customers.
+The timing of revenue recognition may differ from the timing of invoicing to our customers.
 When we satisfy (or partially satisfy) a performance obligation, prior to being able to invoice the customer, we recognize an unbilled receivable when the right to consideration is unconditional.
-As of December 31, 2018, we recorded a total of unbilled receivables of \$2.7 million included on our consolidated balance sheets.
+As of December 31, 2019 and 2018, unbilled receivables of \$10.1 million and \$2.7 million, respectively, were included in our consolidated balance sheets.